usd-comp230/usd-comp230.github.io/pa4/index.md

 This assignment will teach you how to implement a Binary Search Tree (BST).

-This PSA is due on ** **Tuesday, March 19th at 10:00pm** ** You can have an extension until Thursday, March 1st 11:59 PM automatically.

 _This assignment draws from a CSE 12 assignment at UCSD._